cheriell/automatic-music-accompaniment/README.md

 Next, run _load_data_to_files.py_, this will encode the midis into data representations in _.npy_ format.
 The encoded musics will be monophonic and only contains two music parts.

 After that, please create the following folders under _code_ folder:

         --_data_
         |---_train_
         |---_validation_

 Run file _divide_train_validation.py_, this will copy the encoded _.npy_ files into training and validation sets.

 Add an _experiment_ folder under _code_, and use _train.py_ to train the complex model or _simple_model.py_ to train the simple model.
 The model training results will be saved in the created _experiment_ folder including models at the end of each epoch and figures for the losses and accuracies.

 You can use _generate.py_ to generate music accompaniments.
 Run the file with command line options:

         _midifile.mid --model_file  model.hdf5 --diversity div_

 The diversity is in float format, and will be used in sampling notes in generating accompaniments.
-If you are using the provided model files _final_model.hdf5_ or _final_model2.hdf5_, the suggesting diversity is around 0.8.
+If you are using the provided models  _final_model.hdf5_ or _final_model2.hdf5_, the suggesting diversity is around 0.8.
 And if you are using _simple_model.hdf5_, you can try diversity around 0.6.